Nami (One Piece): In other media

 Nami has made several appearances in other media, including, but not limited to, every One Piece video game to date.
 She has also appeared in crossover games, including Jump Super Stars, Jump Ultimate Stars, and Battle Stadium D.O.N..
 In addition to her in-game appearances, Nami has also been featured and mentioned in some songs.
 "Music" features Nami singing about herself listening to music while chasing her dreams.
 "Between the Wind" features Nami singing about weather and drawing sea charts.

 Reception

 Nami ranked in the Top 10 of all three Shōnen Jump character popularity polls.
 Her backstory has been found to be a "touching story" as it "unfolds with a lot of emotion" by Mania Entertainment writer, Jarred Pine.
 Pine also mentioned Nami was his favorite character from the series, and satisfied with how the manga showed her past.
 While reviewing the eighth DVD from Viz Media, Activeanime mentioned Nami is one of the best characters from the series as "She's got guts, smarts, and can heft a mean punch when needed".
 Like Pined, Activeanime liked Nami's background and added that his "itty bitty heart went out to her."
 Nami was ranked as #28 in a survey conducted by Newtype Japan for Favorite Anime Heroine in 2002.
 In the SPJA 2008, Nami was nominated in the category "Best Female Character."
+At the 10th Crunchyroll Anime Awards in 2026, Marisa Marciel was nominated in the "Best Voice Artist Performance (Castilian)" category for her performance as Nami, but lost to Carles Teruel's Akaza.